icemtel/stokes/FBEM/FBEM_convergence.md

-These are my technical notes [from 2020-09] on internal parameters of FBEM and how the affect convergence.
+These are my technical notes [from 2020-09] on internal parameters of FBEM and how they affect convergence.
 No warranty.
 Use them at your own risk!

 # Convergence